-Operating since 2004 and incorporated in 2006, Karratha Community House Inc (KCH) is a not-for-profit, community-driven organisation whose mission is to connect families through play-based learning.
-Our vision is a connected community where all our children can learn and grow.
+Operating since the 1990s, named in 2004 and incorporated in 2006, Karratha Community House Inc is a not-for-profit, community-driven organisation whose mission is to connect families through play-based learning.
+Its vision is a connected community where all our children can learn and grow.

-KCH have been helping to make Karratha a more attractive place for families, especially young families, to live in since we opened our doors.
-They offer young children and their carer-givers a safe, friendly, inclusive and welcoming environment.
-Families and connecting the families is at the heart of our centre.
-They provide a haven where families can meet and form lasting bonds.
+Karratha Community House has been helping to make Karratha a more attractive place for families, especially young families, to live in since it opened its doors.
+It offers young children and their carer-givers a safe, friendly, inclusive and welcoming environment.
+Families and connecting the families is at the heart of their centre.
+It provides a haven where families can meet and form lasting bonds.
 Through play-based learning programs, children are given opportunities to develop emotionally, socially, physically, creatively, cognitively and linguistically.

-Roebourne WA Police and Community Youth Centre (PCYC)
+WA Police and Community Youth Centres (WA PCYC)

 getting young people active in life;